ehus33/CheesyExtension/README.md

 ## Contributing

 We welcome contributions!
-To contribute to CheesyExtension, follow these steps:
+To contribute to Say Cheese!, follow these steps:

 1. **Fork the repository:**